 By Jill Morgan

-Read on to find out how to grow your own leafy canopy to dine underneath, a bespoke outside room or how to design a fairytale shelter perfect for twilight drinks.
-We can also help with the latest buys too – check out the parasols, gazebos and hi-tech shelters – there’s definitely a solution you’ll want to try.
+Whether you want to grow your own leafy canopy to dine underneath, build a bespoke outside room or find out how to design a fairytale shelter perfect for twilight drinks, there's plenty to inspire your garden design ideas in our selection.

 1. Go for a super chic parasol